api-platform/docs/tutorial/api.md

 However, Doctrine ORM is definitely the easiest way to persist and query data in an API Platform project thanks to a bridge included in the Standard Edition.
 This Doctrine ORM bridge is optimized for performance and development convenience.
-Doctrine ORM and its bridge support major RDBMS including MySQL, PostgreSQL, SQLite, SQL Server and MariaDB.
+Doctrine ORM and its bridge supports major RDBMS including MySQL, PostgreSQL, SQLite, SQL Server and MariaDB.

 Open `http://localhost` with your favorite web browser: